-- Then, strain into the glass.
+- Then, strain it into the glass.

 - Cut one slice of the lime for garnishing but it isn’t strictly necessary.
 Rather, it is just a civilized touch.

-The above-mentioned proportions work great because I enjoy the margarita ingredients 1 oz.
+The above-mentioned proportions work great because I enjoy the margarita ingredients of 1 oz.
 Cointreau.
 It is as the accompaniment to the food just as opposed to one stand-alone cocktail.

-Margarita Ingredients 1 oz Cointreau: A Few Tips on the Ingredients
+Margarita Ingredients 1 oz Cointreau: A Few Tips On The Ingredients

 In case it isn’t there then about 49 percent of the tequila is basically fermented cane sugar.

 Also, do not allow the “gold” in the liquid to fool you as it is the caramel coloring that is added in order to make colorless tequila.

 It is also good to use the reposado which is (typically) the 100 percent agave tequila which has been actually aged in the oak barrels for at least 2 months (that might be up to 1 year).
 Opposite to the silver tequilas, this’s a mellower flavor.

 Cointreau Vs. Triple Sec